blewert/folio/public/posts/optimising-forest-algs.md

 # Procedural Content Generation
 One area which remains a fascinating research topic to me concerns algorithms for Procedural Content Generation (PCG).
-PCG largely concerns the automatic and algorithmic generation of content, for games, media, and much more.
+PCG largely focuses on the automatic and algorithmic generation of content, for games, media, and much more.
 For example, the procedural generation of 3D buildings would concern how 3D buildings can be automatically generated, as opposed to a manual design approach.
 PCG has a number of benefits, but the primary motivator for its use in games regards the lack of a manual design approach -- development times are reduced, a large amount of content can be generated in an instant, etc. Lots of examples can be found on the [/r/proceduralgeneration](https://www.reddit.com/r/proceduralgeneration/?rdt=38901) subreddit if you are interested in some more concrete examples.

-A number of articles I have published throughout my career novel procedural generation approaches.
+A number of articles I have published throughout my career focus on novel procedural generation approaches.
 In fact, in my second year of my bachelor's degree, I started work on my first paper -- the procedural generation of virtual forests.
+Since then, it has remained an interesting topic to me.

 ## Procedural Forestry
 Generating a virtual forest is actually quite easy.
 The easiest approach is to sample a bunch of random points in some closed space, and then distribute trees according to these sampled points.
+The sampling typically has $\mathcal{O}(1)$ time complexity enabling a cheap and fast way of generating forests.
 For example, consider the following C++.
 This is a simple pseudo-random number generator:

 ```cpp

 //Properties for the RNG
 std::random_device device;
 std::mt19937 randomGenerator(device());